MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 >
 >- DLP for desktop flows is available for versions of Power Automate for desktop 2.14.173.21294 or later.
 If you're using an earlier version, uninstall and update to the latest version.

-### Turn on DLP for desktop flows from Power Platform admin center
+### Enable DLP for desktop flows from Power Platform admin center

 By default, desktop flow actions don't appear when creating a new DLP policy.
 As an admin, you need to opt-in the feature from the Tenant settings.
 1. Select **Settings** from the header.